 AI is already a significant part of our lives.
 Many of us have invited AI assistants into our homes, and it has significant applications in automation, navigation, and research.
 Though still in its infancy in marketing, AI use is expected to grow and it could be game-changing for marketers everywhere.
 AI has the potential to improve brand loyalty by collecting and analysing key insights, driving personalised offerings, and automating customer interactions.
 By looking to implement new technology in innovative ways and connecting with marketers who have experience working alongside AI tools, organisations could outperform the competition.

 5G Will Transform Product Development

 Want to find out more about the trends that will shape 2020?
-Download the Xcede Salary Survey today to discover what’s happening in your industry or get in touch with one of our expert consultants to discuss your recruitment needs.
+Download the latest Xcede Salary Survey today to discover what’s happening in your industry or get in touch with one of our expert consultants to discuss your digital sector recruiting needs.